 Standalone MPC Buyer’s Guide: Quick comparison

 The following table gives a quick comparison of features that can differ across the standalone MPC models.
-Beyond this, the MPCs share the same features, such as CPU, RAM, software etc.

 ** MIDI devices can be connected via the traditional MIDI DIN ports, via bluetooth, or via USB (up to 32 devices via a USB hub).
 You can also connect USB-to-MIDI interfaces to increase the available MIDI DIN ports.